 Am I with the right Kiwisaver provider?

 Check the fees.
 There’s a great fee debate going on with KiwiSaver.
-Looking at management fees, administration fees, expense fees, trustee fees and annual member fees, CANSTAR has calculated that for a KiwiSaver member with an account balance of $11,500 in a balanced fund, average annual fees would be approximately $154.
-The average cost, though, does hide significant differences in the level of fees charged between products.
-All other things being equal, those differences can eat into your retirement savings over time.
+Differences in fees can eat into your retirement savings over time.
 There are arguments for and against high fees.
 Some KiwiSaver providers argue that their (higher) performance fees based on how well their funds do ARE worth it for investors in the long run because their returns will they say be higher.
-Do consider the KiwiSaver fees listed in our 2016 KiwiSaver star rating report.
 Fees can mean many thousands of dollars difference in how much money you get out of KiwiSaver at the other end in retirement (or when you buy your first home).

 Another issue in the news is unethical investments.
 If you want to put your money where your morals are then you might need to switch to a more ethical provider or fund.